MaxHalford/maxhalford.github.io/content/blog/sql-cross-correlations.md

 ## Cross-correlation for two variables

 I'm going to be using PostgreSQL 12.3.
-I'm be using a fair amount of [common table expressions](https://www.postgresql.org/docs/9.1/queries-with.html) in order to clarify the steps the take.
+I'm be using a fair amount of [common table expressions](https://www.postgresql.org/docs/9.1/queries-with.html) in order to clarify the steps to take.
 First, let's pick some dummy data:

 ```sql
 WITH dummy AS (